ezenisek/CodeSamples/README.md

 updating the website manually twice a month with sales.
 This module automates that process.
 It does the work of a full time employee, and the person doing the job manually was able to do the job they were hired for instead.

+### Batch Mailer
+This is an addon class for PHPMailer that I wrote to send large numbers of emails in batches.
+It's written so that the batches are sent server-side.
+That way, the script will run even if a user browses away from it or the browser crashes.
+It requires the class itself as well as a script placed on the server to run the class in a recursive way.
+Both are listed here, but will need a bit of customization if you wish to use them yourself.

+##Media Samples

 ### ISPCS Videos
 In 2012 I was tasked with cutting together and producing a series of